zebluim/I2GDS2024/README.md

 ClassProjectRepo

 ## From micro_g2
-- Preprocessing FASTQ files and assembling raw short-read sequencing data.
+Project description: Preprocessing FASTQ files and assembling raw short-read sequencing data.

 ### 1. To perform adapter trimming and quality filtering using [fastp](https://doi.org/10.1093/bioinformatics/bty560)
 The code is located in the following path: `micro_g2/`.